ericwastaken/rw_trelloreport/README.md

 > Note: See the 'Configuration' and 'Authentication' sections above for pre-requisites to being able to run reports.

-To generate a report based on a search on macOs or Linux, change into the root directory where this tool is installed and type:
+To generate a report based on a search, change into the root directory where this tool is installed and type:

 ```bash
 node search "some search string"